How Much Can You Negotiate Off a New Build House?

 Fittings and Fixtures

-If the property is still being developed, you can negotiate certain fixtures and fittings.
+You can negotiate certain fixtures and fittings if the property is still being developed.
 If you have viewed a show home, you may be able to discuss optional extras that could be included in your home such as furniture and white goods.
-This is dependent on what the developer has to offer and whether these fittings are off-plan or not.
+This depends on what the developer has to offer and whether these fittings are off-plan.

 If you are unsure what extras are available, you can ask to see the developer's model homes.